Manila: The People Power revolution

+Contemporary

-From 1986 to 1992, Mel Lopez was mayor of Manila, first due to Presidential designation, before being elected in 1988.
+From 1986 to 1992, Mel Lopez was mayor of Manila, first due to presidential designation, before being elected in 1988.
 In 1992, Alfredo Lim was elected mayor, the first Chinese-Filipino to hold the office.
 He was known for his anti-crime crusades.
-Lim was succeeded by Lito Atienza, who served as his vice mayor, and was known for his campaign and slogun "Buhayin ang Maynila" (Revive Manila), which saw the establishment of several parks, and the repair and rehabilitation of the city's deteriorating facilities.
+Lim was succeeded by Lito Atienza, who served as his vice mayor, and was known for his campaign and slogan "Buhayin ang Maynila" (Revive Manila), which saw the establishment of several parks, and the repair and rehabilitation of the city's deteriorating facilities.
 He was the city's mayor for nine years before being termed out of office.
 Lim once again ran for mayor and defeated Atienza's son Ali in the 2007 city election, and immediately reversed all of Atienza's projects, which he said made little contribution to the improvements of the city.
 The relationship of both parties turned bitter, with them both contesting the 2010 city elections, which Lim won.
 Lim was sued by councilor Dennis Alcoreza on 2008 over human rights, he was charged with graft over the rehabilitation of public schools.

 In 2012, DMCI Homes began constructing Torre de Manila, which became controversial for ruining the sight line of Rizal Park.
 The tower became known as "Terror de Manila" and the "national photobomber", and became a sensationalized heritage issue.
 In 2017, the National Historical Commission of the Philippines erected a "comfort woman" statue on Roxas Boulevard, causing Japan to express regret about the statue's erection despite the healthy relationship between Japan and the Philippines.